nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add contact.
-2. AddressBook returns an updated list of contacts with a success message.
+2. TalentConnect returns an updated list of contacts with a success message.
    Use case ends.

 **Extensions**

 * 1a.
 The given parameters are invalid.

     * 1a1.
-AddressBook shows an error message.
+TalentConnect shows an error message.

       Use case ends.